-The infectious substance can be defined as a micro-organism that is known or reasonably believed to cause disease in humans or animals.
-The infectious substance might be contained in blood, tissue, organs, body fluids, vaccines or cultures.
+An infectious substance can be defined as a microorganism that is known or reasonably believed to cause disease in humans or animals.
+The infectious substance might be contained in blood, tissue, organs, body fluids, vaccines, or cultures.

 The training is based on IATA Infectious Substances Shipping Guidelines.
-At this course you will learn about the regulations applicable for the international transport of infectious substances.
+In this course, you will learn about the regulations applicable to the international transport of infectious substances.
 This course presents all steps in the shipping process of substances classified as Category A and Category B. As well you will learn about the transport of “biological products,” “clinical waste” and “exempt human and exempt animal” specimens.
-In addition of transport by air, this training covers also the other transportation modes as marine, road, rail and postal services.
+In addition to transport by air, this training covers also other transportation modes such as marine, road, rail, and postal services.

 – Regulatory overview – general – UN model regulations and why infectious substances are classified as dangerous goods

-- Shipper and career responsibility- what are obligations of the shippers and carriers in preparation and transport of infectious substances
+– Shipper and career responsibility- what are the obligations of the shippers and carriers in the preparation and transport of infectious substances

 – Classification and identification of Infectious substances